DomiKamu/OhmerPrems/README.md

 - **Vektor** is a 16HP polyphonic digital quad-oscillator (VCO) module, using Vector Synthesis (VS) technique.
 New module (introduced by **release v2.6.13**). [**Vektor User's Manual** (incl.
 VX expander)](docs/modules/Vektor/Manual.md)
 - **VX** is a 3HP **right-side expander** for Vektor.
 It brings 7 discrete outputs (LFO, joystick position, MIX ENVelope).
 - **6OP-DX** is a **Work In Progress** 117HP 6-operator 32-algorithm phase modulation (PM) synthesizer voice module (**Panel display issues on MacBook computers vs. custom UI Scale factors - see below, and NO OUTPUT SOUND AT THE MOMENT**).
 Also, its [**User's Manual**](docs/modules/6OP-DX/Manual.md) is under construction, too.
+- **6OP-DX Kompakt** will be the "free player" of 6OP-DX, largely smaller (40HP estimation), without edit.
 - **FroeZe** is a 68HP 64-step 16-track 128-pattern drum-based sequencer module (triggers, or direct-audio outputs by using 15x internal QuadPercs engines). [**FroeZe Specifications & Quick Guide** (incl. expanders)](docs/modules/FroeZe/Manual.md)
 - **FroeZe-X** is a 12HP **right-side expander** for FroeZe sequencer.
 It brings additional outputs for ACcents, plus useful editing features.
 - **FroeZe-SX** is a 14HP **left-side expander** for FroeZe sequencer.
 It brings 15 additional CV inputs (one per instrument track) for **track-based SWING**.
 NOTE: by using at least one CV - can be enabled by left mouse button click over relevant box(es) on expander's touchscreen - the FroeZe's internal **%SWING CV** input jack becomes disabled (its LED is red, and its two-digit mini-display shows **-** **-**).